uafgeotools/mtuq/docs/user_guide/06/reading_writing_results.rst

     ds.save(filename)

-Depending on whether the grid points are regularly- or irregularly-spaced, the result will be either a NetCDF or HDF5 file.

-The file can be read back in using the I/O function `open_ds`, which automatically determines the file type:
+Depending on whether the grid points are regularly- or irregularly-spaced, a NetCDF or HDF5 file will be written.
+Subsequently, this file can be read back in using `open_ds`, which tries to automatically determine file format:

 .. code::

     from mtuq import open_ds
     ds = open_ds(filename)

+Alternatively, users can specify file type through the `format` keyword argument, as in the examples below.